 The bottom line: If you don’t have travel plans in the next 72 hours, please stay off the phone.
 Save yourself the headache of long wait times and endless, futile loops.
 This will allow travelers who have immediate problems to get through to the companies more quickly.

 Fact: If you let panic over coronavirus lead you to cancel your flight, your airline will happily keep your money

 Remember, if the airline cancels your flight, it owes you a refund.
 In these difficult times, the airlines are doing everything possible to hold onto your money.
 If you cancel a flight weeks before the airline cancels it, you’re a dream come true for your carrier.

 Instead of the full refund, you could have been owed by waiting, you’ll get a flight credit instead.
-And you’ll need to use that flight credit within one year from the date of the purchase of your original ticket.
+And those credits will come with an expiration date.

 Airline vouchers are quite restrictive.
 If you can avoid them, you should.

 Worse, if you cancel late summer flights that aren’t currently covered by any waiver, regular change fees will apply.
 It’s too soon to know how this pandemic will play out.
 This bears repeating: your future flight might eventually be canceled.
 Canceling your trip too soon could be an expensive mistake you’ll regret later.

 Before you decide to cancel your upcoming trip, carefully consider the pros and cons of early cancellation.
 Check your airline’s website for current travel waivers.
 Try not to let coronavirus panic guide you.
 If there are no benefits to canceling early, and you won’t receive a full refund, waiting it out is the best choice.

 Things to keep in mind before you let coronavirus panic cause you to cancel a trip too soon

 - Long wait times